MarcusGrum/AI-CPS/images/learningBase_pump_01/_README.md

 # Dealing with this local image

-This image contains all apple data from 'fruits-fresh-and-rotten-fruits' dataset.
+This image contains all data from 'pump-impeller' dataset.

 ## Build local docker image manually with `Dockerfile` for Over-The-Air-Deployment of relevant data.